Trump Statue Initiative

 The Trump Statue Initiative is a protest art project headed by director Bryan Buckley with support from Bradley Tusk.
-Noting "Trump is obsessed with statues", Buckley and his team have created pop-up living statues criticizing former President Donald Trump and actions taken during his presidency.
+Noting "Trump is obsessed with statues", Buckley and his team have created pop-up living statues criticizing President Donald Trump and actions taken during his presidency.
 The exhibitions are prepared in partnership with local artists within each city.
 They often appear with little to no notice, and vanish within hours.
 To date, there have been four installations across three cities, with several works included in each installation.
 The exhibits feature performers costumed and painted gold to mimic statues, placed on quick-built plinths with various inscriptions on them.
-These include:

 Installations

 July 2020: Washington D.C.

 Violinist Celeste Vee covered music that has been used by the Trump campaign to the musicians' objections, such as R.E.M.: